apache/incubator-gluten-site/docs/developers/HowToRelease.md

     [ ] Download links are valid.
     [ ] Checksums and PGP signatures are valid.
     [ ] Source code distributions have correct names matching the current release.
-    [ ] LICENSE and NOTICE files are correct for each Apache Answer repo.
+    [ ] LICENSE and NOTICE files are correct for each Apache Gluten repo.
     [ ] All files have license headers if necessary.
     [ ] No unlicensed compiled archives bundled in source archive.